Roy L. Austin Jr.

 Len Engel has been working on criminal and juvenile justice policy issues for more than 25 years and today leads CJI’s work in both areas.
 Since joining CJI in 2005, Len’s focus has been on policy analysis and legislative and regulatory reform.
 He has directed criminal justice reform projects in South Carolina, Arkansas, Georgia, Oregon, South Dakota, Mississippi, Utah, Maryland, and Alaska as part of the Justice Reinvestment Initiative of the Bureau of Justice Assistance and the Pew Charitable Trusts.
 With leaders at Pew, Len helped create a Justice Reinvestment approach that assists states in developing data-driven, evidence-based strategies that improve safety, reduce the unnecessary use of incarceration, and redirect resources to recidivism reduction policies and practices.
 Before joining CJI, Len worked in the Massachusetts State Senate, as an ombudsman under contract with the Connecticut Department of Corrections, and as a practicing lawyer.

-Ernie Goodno has more than 30 years’ experience in the criminal justice field and is currently the program director of Hampshire House, serving on the Senior Management Team as well as the Training Committee of SJS’s Operation Integrate.
+Ernie Goodno has more than 30 years’ experience in the criminal justice field and is currently the director of reentry services.
+He previously served as program director of Hampshire House, serving on the Senior Management Team as well as the Training Committee of SJS’s Operation Integrate.
 Ernie previously spent more than 20 years in law enforcement, providing investigative and community policing, and working to reduce reoffending in the state of New Hampshire.
 Ernie is a four-time recipient of CRJ’s CEO Award for individual and group accomplishments as well as CRJ’s Star Award for individual achievement.
 Ernie currently serves on the State of New Hampshire’s Judicial Conduct Committee and the Southern New Hampshire University’s Criminal Justice Advisory Board.

 Matthew LeFrancois has served as a Program Director at the Coolidge House in Boston since 2014, and he assumed the leadership of CRJ’s McGrath House in 2016.
 He sits on various CRJ committees including the SJS Operation Integrate Assessment Committee and the CRJ Retention Committee.
 Matthew began his work with CRJ in 2009 holding various positions at programs in both New Hampshire and Massachusetts.
 Matthew holds a Bachelor of Arts in Government and International Relations from Clark University.